Nicholas-R-Sheriff/cbrename/README.md

 Here, `(\d{2}/\d{2}/\d{4})` captures the first date, and the second set of parentheses captures the second date.
 The hyphen - in the middle is a delimiter between the two dates.

 When a match is found, the first and second dates are returned as a tuple by the `extract_date_interval` function.
-If no match is found, the function returns None.
+If no match is found, the function returns 'None'.

-The script then uses these dates to rename the file with the help of the `rename_file` function.
+The script then uses these dates to rename the file relying on the `rename_file` function.
 This function takes three arguments: the file path, the date interval (start and end dates), and a custom prefix for the new file name.

-The renaming process follows the format "prefix-startdate-enddate.file_ext", where the start and end dates are in the "YYYYMMDD" format.
+The result follows the format "prefix-startdate-enddate.file_ext", where the start and end dates are in the "YYYYMMDD" format.

 ## Usage